flashcordon/big-history/Histoire-système-solaire.md

 nitrogen increased.
 Importantly, once the partial pressure of nitrogen exceeds 5 microbars, then nitrogen fixation can begin, and a closed biochemical nitrogen cycle will become established.
-- The
-reduction in atmospheric CO2, a vital part of the Phase 2 stage, might also proceed biologically through the growth of bryophytes, such as mosses.
-Indeed, their role will be to sequester carbon dioxide in decay-resistant organic compounds in Martian peat lands.
-Conditions compatible with the eventual appearance of trees will further enhance the biological reduction of atmospheric CO2.
-- The onset of the stewardship, Phase 3, stage of Martian terraforming will in some sense mark the end of the terraforming process.
-Once this stage begins, Mars will be fully, or at least mostly, habitable

 - the initial
 terraforming phase of Mars will be amultigenerational project.
 Estimates